National Weather Service United States Department of Commerce

 at 8:49 pm CDT

 The tornado touched down just to the southwest of Winterboro High School, damaging the football press box and surrounding baseball and softball fields.
 The tornado quickly intensified as it reached the Old Winterboro High School building, lifting a school bus onto the side of the gymnasium.
 The gymnasium sustained significant damage, with walls mostly collapsed on more than one side.
 Winds were estimated to be around 120 mph at this location, where wooden power poles were also snapped.
-Debris from the collapsed gymnasium was blown across State Highway 76 and the old school building also sustained roof damage.
+Debris from the collapsed gymnasium was blown across State Highway 76, and the old school building also sustained roof damage.
 The tornado continued to the northeast, where numerous trees were snapped and uprooted and homes sustained damage due to falling trees at the intersection of Highway 76 and 21.
 As the tornado moved parallel to Bob White Road, it maintained EF-2 intensity along the roadway and destroyed a single-wide manufactured home.
 The debris from the home was blown westward across Bob White Road.
 One fatality occurred at this location.
 Outside of the peak intensity of the tornado, some homes and farm outbuildings sustained roof damage on the far eastern edge of the path on Bob White Road.
-The tornado continued northeastward, weakening as it crossed Bullocks Ferry Rd and finally lifting just to the northeast of Whiting Rd and Lawler Cir.
+The tornado continued northeastward, weakening as it crossed Bullocks Ferry Road and finally lifting just to the northeast of Whiting Road and Lawler Circle.
 The tornado totaled 3.63 miles and had an estimated width of 500 yards.

 Radar Image